 Slava of the Special Brigade is Saint Sava and is celebrated on January 27 every year.
 Rastko Nemanjic was the youngest son of Stefan Nemanja, Serbian nobleman from the 12th century and a founder of the Serbian Nemanjic Dynasty.
 As a youngster, Rastko refused a nobleman lifestyle and state duties and after visiting Saint Gora took a church vow at Russian monastery Saint Panteleimon, receiving a monk name Sava respectively.
 With his father Nemanja Sava raised endowment, the great monastery Hilandar at Saint Gora.
 Vigorously fought the independence of the Serbian Church in 1219.
 Became the first Serbian archbishop and lawmaker, by writing the famous Church Law Nomokanon or Zakonopravilo, as well as hagiography about his father.
 After death was canonized, and his cult is a significant element of the Serbian tradition.
 On every 27th of January celebrations are organized in both barracks, attended by military and state officials, as well as Church dignitaries.

 The decision about selection training for a workplace within the Special Brigade of the Serbian Army is brought by the Command of the brigade and the same decision includes as a rule an information about the number and types of workplaces available.
 Selection can be attended by officers, non-commissioned officer and professional soldiers younger than 30 years of age with previous year of service at least two years in the Serbian Army and very good annual evaluation mark at least (a must for officers and non-commissioned officers), while for professional soldier duties can submit civilians who voluntarily completed military service under arms.
 After given deadline for submitting applications and before lining candidates for testing, meticulous security checks of every applied candidate are undertaken.
 One will not be invoked if convinced in criminal proceedings, nor those who are in status of a defendant in a prosecution in the moment of ongoing security checks.
 Candidates without any security impediments are called up for testing of psychophysical readiness conducted in the barracks of the Special Brigade in Panchevo and Nish.
 Physical strength and endurance checks include several disciplines in which candidates must meet the criteria marked as minimal, and according to achieved results, candidates ranking is undertaken.
 Within these checks candidates will have a conversation with officers from the unit, in order to gain a better impression about their psychological profile, and especially their motives to become a part of the elite unit.
-Tests, as a rule, compile the next disciplines with minimum criteria:
+Tests are, as a rule, being conducted by previously defined criteria.

 During the tough drill the largest number of candidates drop averagely, and that is the essence of these intensive psychophysical checks and tasks, to select the most capable individuals who could have become in the upcoming years, through an intensive training, the most elite soldiers of the Serbian Army.
 During this phase doctors are present all the time caring about health status of every candidate and who, based on their professional evaluation, dismiss a candidate from the selection even contrary to his choice, if there is a real threat to endanger health of the candidate.